Sidney Crosby: Early playoff exits (2018–2022)

 On February 15, 2022, Crosby scored his 500th career goal on a power play against the Philadelphia Flyers, becoming the 46th player to score that many goals in NHL history and the 18th to have scored them all for a single team.
 He was the second Penguin to score 500 goals, after Lemieux.
 Continuing to hit new milestones, in an April 10 game against the Nashville Predators he recorded a goal and an assist in regulation time, before scoring the overtime-winning goal, his 1400th point in the NHL.
-Crosby finished the season with 31 goals and 53 assists in 69 games played, while the Penguins were third in the Metropolitan Division.
-They advanced into the 2022 Stanley Cup playoffs to meet the New York Rangers.
+Crosby finished the 2021–22 season with 31 goals and 53 assists for 84 points in 69 games played, while the Penguins were third in the Metropolitan Division.
+They advanced into the 2022 playoffs to meet the New York Rangers.
 With both Evgeni Malkin and Kris Letang's contracts up in the summer, there was some question as to whether this would be the final outing for the core of the Penguins franchise in Crosby's era.
-In Game 3 of the series against the Rangers, Crosby recorded his 197th career playoff point, passing Paul Coffey for sixth place in all-time playoff point standings.
-Two days later, he managed a goal and two assists in the Penguins' 7–2 victory in Game 4, becoming the sixth player to record 200 career points in the playoffs.
-Midway through the second period of Game 5 in Madison Square Garden, with the Penguins up 2–0, Crosby took an elbow to the head from Rangers defenceman Jacob Trouba and exited the game.
+In game three of the series against the Rangers, Crosby recorded his 197th career playoff point, passing Paul Coffey for sixth place in all-time playoff point standings.
+Two days later, he managed a goal and two assists in the Penguins' 7–2 victory in game four and 3–1 series lead, becoming the sixth player in league history to record 200 career points in the playoffs.
+Midway through the second period of game five in Madison Square Garden, with the Penguins up 2–0, Crosby took an elbow to the head from Rangers defenceman Jacob Trouba and exited the game.
 In his absence, the Rangers rallied to win 5–3 and stave off elimination, and Crosby's departure was widely cited as the game's turning point.
-Coach Mike Sullivan said that Crosby was being evaluated.
-After missing Game 6, Crosby returned for Game 7, alongside absent team goaltender Tristan Jarry and winger Rickard Rakell.
-However, the Penguins lost to the Rangers in overtime and were eliminated.
+Head coach Mike Sullivan said that Crosby was being evaluated.
+After missing game six, Crosby returned for game seven, alongside absent team goaltender Tristan Jarry and winger Rickard Rakell.
+However, the Penguins lost to the Rangers in overtime with Rangers winger Artemi Panarin scoring the winner for the Rangers to take a 4–3 win in the game and 4–3 win in the series, eliminating the Penguins.
+The Penguins surrendered a 3–1 series lead to the Rangers for the second time in less than a decade.

-In the 2022 offseason, it was reported that Crosby played a key role in facilitating a new deal between the Penguins and Malkin, after the latter had initially announced he would test free agency.
-Crosby began the 2022–23 season by registering 2 goals and 4 assists in his first two games, being named the first star of the first week while leading the league in scoring.
-After strong initial results, the team struggled with a lengthy losing streak, but Crosby recorded his 900th career assist on November 5, 2022 in a loss to the Seattle Kraken.
-He was the sixth-fastest player to this feat in NHL history.